DeclanChidlow/vale.rocks/src/posts/digital-accessibility-technologies.md

 Gesture recognition is an input method where a camera and/or depth sensor is used to track body or hand movements without physical contact.
 Physical movements are bound to computer actions in software, so that, for example, a nod of the head triggers a click.
 Gesture recognition systems are often used by people who cannot hold or grip physical devices, such as those with severe chronic pain or motor control limitations.

-[^1]: I'm _not_ talking about horrid, generic so-called '[accessibility overlays](/posts/accessibility-overlays)' such as those that you see on websites.
+[^1]: I'm _not_ talking about horrid, generic so-called '[accessibility overlays](/posts/accessibility-overlays)' such as those that you see on some websites.